 - It's a great way to feed a crowd a satisfying meal.

-- The beef mixture tastes even better the next day making it great for lunches or meal prep!
+- The beef mixture tastes even better the next day, making it great for lunch or meal prep!

 Ingredients You’ll Need